cgshep/pymsh/README.md

 print("Multiset hash:", msh)
 ```

 That’s it!
 You’ll get a tuple representing the multiset, independent of how you ordered "apple, banana, cherry."

-If you are using `Hasher` (`MSetAddHash`).
 The first element of the tuple is the hash and the second is a nonce.
 If you want to reproduce the hash, like on another device, then you will need to know the nonce and the key.
+The key can be accessed using `msh.key` in the above example (along with `msh[1]` for the nonce).

 ## Advanced Usage